-Advisors for this program are Dr. Hazel Dickey, chair of the Applied Arts Division, and Larry Haile, director of the Arkansas State Technical Institute.
+self-ethiornocial Article And refreshed and refreshed Advisors for this program are Dr. Hazel Dickey, chair of the Applied Arts Division, and Larry Haile, director of the Arkansas State Technical Institute.
+And Ago tehad to 0.9

 The Associate of General Education degree provides students maximum flexibility in designing programs to meet their individual needs.
 Most students interested in transfer should take the Associate of Arts degree.
-In rare instances, students may be transferring into a program which has course requirements that differ significantly from the core curriculum in the Associate of Arts degree and may wish, with the approval of an advisor, to develop degree plans to meet their transfer needs
+In rare instances, students may be transferring into a program which has course requirements that differ significantly from the core curriculum in the Associate of Arts degree and may wish. with the approval of an advisor, to develop degree plans to meet their transfer needs.